1. Bosphorus Tour

 2. Hagia Sophia

-This magnificent church, turned into a mosque and then turned into a museum, is one of the greatest architectural achievements in the world.
+This magnificent church, turned into a mosque and then turned into a museum and a mosque once again, is one of the greatest architectural achievements in the world.
 It allows you to see the grandeur of traditional antiquities after years of restoration work.
 Standing in the centre of the vast, stunning church under the 43 metre dome above your head, which is 65 metres high, defies physics.
 Climb the spiral ramp to get to the exhibition and look at the magnificent Byzantine mosaics, including Christ surrounded by Emperor Constantine IX and his wife Empress Zoe.

 3. Topkapi Palace